 • the Telecommunications Industry Ombudsman.

-If an individual is not satisfied with the outcome of EDR, they may complain to the Australian Information Commissioner (see “Contacts”).
+If a person is not satisfied with the EDR outcome, they may complain to the Information Commissioner (see “Contacts”).